-Friends of African Village Libraries is committed to long-term management of and support for small community libraries in rural Africa.
+Friends of African Village Libraries is committed to long-term financial and management support for small community libraries in rural Africa.
 Our goal is to establish long-term relationships with community libraries, rather than provide an initial donation and move on to another village.
 This is why the number of libraries in our network is small, as they are carefully managed to ensure their continued success.
 Burkina Faso alone has thousands of villages with primary schools and no libraries; the needs are immense, the means to address the need are limited.

 We believe that every child and adult should have the opportunity to pick up a book and read.
 FAVL is dedicated to increasing access to reading material and other information in rural villages in sub-Saharan Africa.
 FAVL-supported libraries serve all members of the village community.
 One core public is the local community of readers- schoolchildren, adult learners, and other persons committed to reading.
 Most children, particularly in rural areas, have little access to books.
 While they may go to school, they will probably have little opportunity to read age-appropriate material.
 There are very few books available in rural schools.
 FAVL emphasizes books that are highly demanded by local readers: African novels and storybooks, children's books with village themes, and local language materials for the newly literate village reader.

 Children, young adults, farmers, weavers, traders, and others in very poor villages should have similar access to information- through books and other media- as people in developed countries.
 FAVL operates under the belief that true development can only happen when people are empowered by access to information and the habits of reading and critical thinking.
 FAVL strives to include in every library collection as much relevant, useful information as is available- whether about building a compost pit, a chicken coop, or treatment of dysentery.